ndd21/PHYS281/docs/demo-line-fitting.md

 * [`lsq_linear()`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.lsq_linear.html) - solves the linear least squares problem
 * [`least_squares()`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.least_squares.html) - solves the non-linear least squares problem.

 We will show an example of using `curve_fit()`.
-This can fit the parameters of an arbitrary user defined function, although we will again show fitting a straight line. `curve_fit()` requires the function being fit to have its first argument as the independent variable, i.e., the $\mathbf{x}$ values in our example, follow by separate arguments for the parameters being fit.
+This can fit the parameters of an arbitrary user-defined function, although we will again show fitting a straight line. `curve_fit()` requires the function being fit to have its first argument as the independent variable, i.e., the $\mathbf{x}$ values in our example, follow by separate arguments for the parameters being fit.
 In the example, we will again fit a straight line to some fake data and will re-use the `model` function from the